caltechlibrary/newt/README.md

 1. `newtgen` can render SQL suitable for bootstrapping your Postgres+PostgREST database, templates and HTML
 2. `newtmustache` provides a simple, stateless, Mustache template engine
-3. `newt` provides a data routing
+3. `newt` provides data routing between other web services that fill specific functions or roles.

-This leaves your back end to be constructed from "off the shelf" parts.
-Newt allows customization to focus on data models and HTML, CSS and JavaScript that will run in your web browser.
+Your back end is constructed from "off the shelf" parts.
+Newt provides the routing.
+It allows our customization efforts to focus on data modeling in the database and the HTML, CSS and JavaScript that will run in your web browser.

 ## Where is development time spent?